NICMx/Jool/doc/usr/mod-run-eam.md

 user@V:~# /sbin/ip route add default via 192.0.2.1
 {% endhighlight %}

-Node _N_:
+Node _T_:

 {% highlight bash %}
-user@N:~# service network-manager stop user@N:~#
+user@T:~# service network-manager stop user@T:~#
-user@N:~# /sbin/ip link set eth0 up
+user@T:~# /sbin/ip link set eth0 up
-user@N:~# /sbin/ip addr add 2001:db8:6::1/96 dev eth0
+user@T:~# /sbin/ip addr add 2001:db8:6::1/96 dev eth0
-user@N:~#
+user@T:~#
-user@N:~# /sbin/ip link set eth1 up
+user@T:~# /sbin/ip link set eth1 up
-user@N:~# /sbin/ip addr add 192.0.2.1/24 dev eth1
+user@T:~# /sbin/ip addr add 192.0.2.1/24 dev eth1
-user@N:~#
+user@T:~#
-user@N:~# sysctl -w net.ipv4.conf.all.forwarding=1
+user@T:~# sysctl -w net.ipv4.conf.all.forwarding=1
-user@N:~# sysctl -w net.ipv6.conf.all.forwarding=1
+user@T:~# sysctl -w net.ipv6.conf.all.forwarding=1
-user@N:~#
+user@T:~#
-user@N:~# ethtool --offload eth0 tso off
+user@T:~# ethtool --offload eth0 tso off
-user@N:~# ethtool --offload eth0 ufo off
+user@T:~# ethtool --offload eth0 ufo off
-user@N:~# ethtool --offload eth0 gso off
+user@T:~# ethtool --offload eth0 gso off
-user@N:~# ethtool --offload eth0 gro off
+user@T:~# ethtool --offload eth0 gro off
-user@N:~# ethtool --offload eth0 lro off
+user@T:~# ethtool --offload eth0 lro off
-user@N:~# ethtool --offload eth1 tso off
+user@T:~# ethtool --offload eth1 tso off
-user@N:~# ethtool --offload eth1 ufo off
+user@T:~# ethtool --offload eth1 ufo off
-user@N:~# ethtool --offload eth1 gso off
+user@T:~# ethtool --offload eth1 gso off
-user@N:~# ethtool --offload eth1 gro off
+user@T:~# ethtool --offload eth1 gro off
-user@N:~# ethtool --offload eth1 lro off
+user@T:~# ethtool --offload eth1 lro off
 {% endhighlight %}

-Remember you might want to cross-ping _N_ vs everything before continuing.
+Remember you might want to cross-ping _T_ vs everything before continuing.

 ## Jool

 {% highlight bash %}
-user@N:~# /sbin/modprobe jool_stateless errorAddresses=198.51.100.12/22 disabled
+user@T:~# /sbin/modprobe jool_siit errorAddresses=198.51.100.12/22 disabled
-user@N:~# jool_stateless --eam --add 2001:db8:6::/120 198.51.100.0/24
+user@T:~# jool_siit --eam --add 2001:db8:6::/120 198.51.100.0/24
-user@N:~# jool_stateless --eam --add 2001:db8:4::/120 192.0.2.0/24
+user@T:~# jool_siit --eam --add 2001:db8:4::/120 192.0.2.0/24
-user@N:~# jool_stateless --enable
+user@T:~# jool_siit --enable
 {% endhighlight %}

-`errorAddresses` have the same meaning as in stock stateless mode.
+`errorAddresses` have the same meaning as in stock SIIT mode.

-Unlike `pool6`, it is not practical to insert the entire EAM table in a single command, so we instruct Jool to start disabled.
+Unlike `pool6`/`pool4`, it is not practical to insert the entire EAM table in a single command, so we instruct Jool to start disabled.
 We then insert the EAM table rows, one by one, [using the userspace application](usr-flags-eamt.html).
 When the table is complete, we tell Jool it can start translating traffic ([`--enable`](usr-flags-global.html#enable---disable)).

-Using `disabled` and `--enable` is not actually neccesary; Jool will naturally figure out that it cannot translate traffic until the EAM table and/or the IPv6 pool are populated.
+Using `disabled` and `--enable` is not actually neccesary; Jool will naturally figure out that it cannot translate traffic until the EAM table and/or the 6/4 pools are populated.
 The reason why Jool was "forced" to remain disabled until the table was complete was so there wouldn't be a timespan where traffic was being translated inconsistently (ie. with a half-complete table).

 And again, the IPv6 prefix and the EAM table are not exclusive operation modes.
 Jool will always try to translate an address using EAM, and if that fails, fall back to using the prefix.
 Add `pool6` and `pool4` during the `modprobe` if you want this.